VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **2.** Share an exmaple of using the command with a path to a directory as an argument.

 If I were to use the ls command with a path to a directory as an argument then it will show me a list of folders and files in that directory.
-If I used ls on Lecture1 it will give me the files and folders inside of the lecture1 directory
+If I used ls on Lecture1 it will give me the files and folders inside of the lecture1 directory.

 ```
 Command:[user@sahara ~]$ ls lecture1